$\texttt{SBi3PCF:}$ Simulation-based inference with the integrated 3PCF: Results

 Here $\hat{C}_*$ is the sample covariance matrix estimated directly from the data, $n$ is the number of measurements, and $p$ is the number of degrees of freedom (in our case, the number of data points).

-Figure~\ref{fig:chi2} shows histograms of these $\chi^2$ values for measurements on dark matter only simulations.
+Figure~\ref{fig:chi2} shows histograms of these $\chi^2$ values for measurements evaluated at the fiducial cosmology using dark matter only simulations.
+To ensure a realistic representation of the sampling distribution, these simulated measurements include standard shape noise as well as the full suite of systematic effects described in Section \ref{sec:forward_model}.
 Figure~\ref{fig:chi2_2PCF} shows the results for the 2PCF only and Figure~\ref{fig:chi2_full} for the combined data vector of 2PCF with the i3PCF (using all filter sizes [$50', 70', 90', 110', 130'$]).
 We see that for the 2PCF, the distribution closely follows a $\chi^2$ distribution with the degrees of freedom given by the length of the data vector.
 This indicates that the likelihood of the 2PCF is compatible with a Gaussian distribution.
 On the other hand, for the full data vector (2PCF + i3PCF), we find that the computed $\chi^2$ histogram deviates from what one would expect from the Gaussian expectation.
 Therefore, we conclude that the likelihood of the full 2PCF + i3PCF using all 5 filter sizes cannot be well approximated by a Gaussian function.

 Specifically, in Appendix~\ref{sec:gaussianity} Figure~\ref{fig:chi2_i3PCF} we also show the $\chi^2$ for the individual filter sizes of the i3PCF and the combined i3PCF data vector (without the 2PCF).
 There, we find that the likelihood of the i3PCF data vector becomes increasingly non-Gaussian for larger and larger filter sizes.
 This can be attributed to the fact that for larger i3PCF filter scales (and for large modes in general), the effective number of quasi-independent patches (modes) within a fixed survey area over which one averages to estimate the i3PCFs, becomes fewer.
 This results in a departure from the ``Gaussianization" one would expect from the central-limit theorem when averaging over many modes, and therefore, a more skewed sampling distribution of the i3PCF data vector for larger filter scales.